somdipdey/MAT-CNN-SOPC/README.md

 ## Citation

+MAT-CNN-SOPC is presented at **2018 NASA/ESA Conference on Adaptive Hardware and Systems (AHS 2018)**.
+Link: https://www.ahs-conf.org
 If you are using the MAT-CNN-SOPC code then please do cite the paper as follows:

     Dey, S., Kalliatakis, G., Saha, S., Singh, A.K., Ehsan, S. and McDonald-Maier, K., 2018.